pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 }
 ```

-Alright, back to Airy.
+Alright, back to the borrow inferrer.

 ## Partial borrows

-Airy can also perform partial borrows,
+The borrow inferrer can also infer partial borrows,
 where it can borrow parts of a variable
 instead of cloning the whole thing.
 In the following example,
 `offset_x()` takes a mutable borrow of `main_point`,
-so Airy shouldn't allow a second borrow
+so the borrow inferrer shouldn't allow a second borrow
 for the second argument.
-However, Airy can see that `offset_x()`
+However, the borrow inferrer can see that `offset_x()`
 only mutates field `x` and never touches field `y`,
 so it's safe to pass in `main_point`.

 ```
-fn main() -> Nil {
+fn main() -> () {
 	let mut point = Vec2 { x: 1, y: 1}
 	main_point = offset_x_twice(main_point, main_point.y);
 	dbg!(main_point);